leonardo5621/shop-node-api/README.md

 This is an example of a Node API with Express, TypeORM and PostgreSQL.

-The database can be setup by just running a docker container specified in the `docker-compose` file by just running:
+The database can be setup through a docker container specified in the `docker-compose` file by running:

     docker-compose up -d